rgorby/MAGE/docs/source/quickStart/building/buildDerecho.rst

 These instructions show how to build the MPI version of the ``kaiju`` software, since that is the version usually used on ``derecho``.
-These instructions put the build in the subdirectory ``build_mpi`` under the ``kaiju`` source code directory, but you can place the buildm directory in any convenient location.
+These instructions put the build in the subdirectory ``build_mpi`` under the ``kaiju`` source code directory, but you can place the build directory in any convenient location.

 .. code-block:: bash